 Origins

-This biscuit is has its home in north Germany.
+This biscuit has its home in northern Germany.
 It was named after the region of Lüneburger Heide.
-Lüneburger Heide is about an hours drive from Bremen and one of the most beautiful places around here.
+Lüneburger Heide is about an hour's drive from Bremen and one of the most beautiful places around here.
 If you plan to visit then the best time is August when the heather is in full bloom.
 “Heide” is another word for heather in Germany.
 The heathland is known for its sandy earth, and I guess this is why the Heidesand biscuit was named.
 Also, the colour of the biscuit (when not coloured by the cocoa-like mine) is the same colour as the sand dunes of the German North Sea.
 An old saying says that if you place one of those biscuits onto your tongue it will dissolve in your mouth as the north sea sand does under your feet.

 As I am writing this in October, I don't have a picture of the Lüneburger Heide in full bloom but thankfully pixabay could help me out here.